-- Achieve foll traceability of our palm oil and PKO supply chains back to the mills by year end 2016 and to the plantation by year end 2020
+- Achieve full traceability of our palm oil, palm kernel oil and palm oil derivatives supply chains back to the first refineries, mills and to the plantation by year-end 2020

 We will review and update our milestones and transformation plans, as well as report on our progress twice per year.

 We will take a step-wise approach to verification.
-As an interim measure, Colgate-Palmolive commits to procure only palm oil, PKO and palm oil derivatives certified by the Roundtable on Sustainable Palm Oil (RSPO) or equivalent standard.
+As an interim measure, Colgate-Palmolive will strive to procure only palm oil, PKO and palm oil derivatives certified by the Roundtable on Sustainable Palm Oil (RSPO) or equivalent standard.
 We will give preference to physically certified oils.

-We recognize that our policy sets requirements above the RSPO Principles and Criteria and will use various independent verification systems to determine if suppliers are progressing towards foll conformance with our policy.
+We recognize that our policy sets requirements above the RSPO Principles and Criteria and will use various independent verification systems to determine if suppliers are progressing towards full conformance with our policy.